johertrich/Manifold_Mixture_VAEs/readme.md

 The code is written with PyTorch 1.12.0.
 The EIT experiment uses version 2019.1.0 of the Fenics library.

-For questions, bugs or any other comments, please contact Johannes Hertrich (j.hertrich(at)math.tu-berlin.de).
+For questions, bugs or any other comments, please contact Johannes Hertrich (an up-to date email address can be found [here](https://johertrich.github.io)).

 ## Citation